 David J. McGowan (’74) authored and published in 2015 a memoir: Delta Shotgun.
 The book details his experiences as a reconnaissance pilot, flying for the U.S. Army in Vietnam.

 Retired CW3 Kenneth Peck (’11) authored American Airborne Ads of the 20s Thru the 50s, published in 2019.
 The book features 200 pages of period print ads, cartoons and magazine covers, all with paratroopers.
 Peck served with the U.S. Army Warrant Officer Signal Corps from 1988 to 2014, and is the owner/operator of Round Canopy LLC.

 Houbing Song, an assistant professor of electrical engineering and computer science at Embry-Riddle’s Daytona Beach Campus, is the co-editor of four books.
 The latest, Big Data Analytics for Cyber-Physical Systems: Machine Learning for the Internet of Things, was published in 2019 by Elsevier.

 Capt.
 Walter F. Sorenson Jr. (’84) authored Do You Live in a Barn?
 A Children’s Story, published in 2019.
-His three children, Emma, James and Mary Grace Sorenson, helped illustrate the book, which was inspired by stories Sorenson would tell his children when they were younger.
+His three children, Emma, James and Mary Grace Sorenson, all Embry-Riddle students, helped illustrate the book, which was inspired by stories Sorenson would tell his children when they were younger.
 For every 10 books sold, the author donates one to a library kid zone.
+The book was accepted into the Library of Congress.
 Sorenson is a pilot for American Airlines and owns/operates Sorenson Electric, where he works as a master electrician.
-Emma is a current Embry-Riddle student studying homeland security.
-James will join her at the Daytona Beach Campus this fall.
+Emma (’22) an alumnus of the Homeland Security program and current master’s student in Unmanned Systems.
+James and Mary Grace are studying Aeronautical Science.